-People believed that those five layers of platforms might be the symbol of Pancha maha preta.
-That includes Rudra, ishwor, Vishnu, Brahma, and Sadashiv.
-While the temple is blessed with the shiva linga which was a mystery until the quake of 2015.
+People believed that those five layers of platforms might be the symbol of Pancha maha preta which includes Rudra, ishwor, Vishnu, Brahma, and Sadashiv.
+The temple is blessed with the shiva linga which was a mystery until the quake of 2015.

 Today, the temple is struggling to come into its forgotten physique.
 After the devastating earthquake of April 2015.
 That earthquake turned the temple into a plain space.
 Well, this is also a fact about this temple.
 That it was the least harmed temple of 1934’s earthquake among the structures of Bhaktapur durbar square.